Trust-007/LeaderBoard/README.md

 # LeaderBoard

-> This project is a simple App that implements a todo list using webpack.
+> This project is a simple App that fetches scores from an API server and then displays them.
+Users can also add new scores.

 ## Built With